 Drone deliveries are still in their infancy, but they can already be used to deliver supplies to customers who live within a 10 km radius from a base station.

 Google is currently trialling a world-first drone delivery service for coffee and takeaway food in Canberra.
-However, before robot and drone delivery services become the norm, delivery companies need to set clear protocols to ensure the goods they deliver are virus-free3.
-The ‘Australian-made’ movement
+However, before robot and drone delivery services become the norm, delivery companies need to set clear protocols to ensure the goods they deliver are virus-free

 While the COVID-19 pandemic has caused chaos for the world's economies, it has also revitalised the shop local movement as Australians become wary of foreign-made products and begin to opt for ‘Australian-made' to support our local economy and boost job creation.

-This is gaining greater traction as our borders remain closed and is part of the drive towards local versus global supply chains.4.
-Supply chain 4.0
+This is gaining greater traction as our borders remain closed and is part of the drive towards local versus global supply chains.

 COVID-19 has severely disrupted global supply chains, exposing how volatile they are with a lack of contingency during a crisis like this.
 With social distancing and work from home orders in place, some factories were shut down.

 While demand for food and personal protective equipment have skyrocketed, some countries have banned the exports of some of these essential items.

 The over-reliance on paper-based records in warehouses and distribution centres, poor visibility of data and a lack of flexibility have made the existing supply chain systems vulnerable to this crisis.

 Key technologies that form part of Industry 4.0, including big data, cloud computing, the internet-of-things (IoT) and blockchain are establishing more resilient supply chain management systems going forward by enhancing the accuracy of data.